-The credit risks associated with this account include sovereign risk, country risk, and corporate risk.
+The credit risks associated with this account include sovereign risk, country risk, corporate risk, and project risk.
 Characteristic of support for overseas economic transactions conducted in this account, much financing is conducted for overseas governments, governmental institutions, and overseas corporations.
 Much of the credit risk associated with the credit provided typically consists of sovereign or country risk.